drowe67/codec2-dev/stm32/doc/sm1000_manual.md

 Find and install the **DfuSeDemo** software by searching on the [ST web site](http://www.st.com).

+Creating a DFU File
+1. You can create DFU files from .hex or .bin files using the DFU file manager software which is part of the DfuSe USB device firmware upgrade software downloaded above.
+The instructions are slightly different depending on whether you are starting with a .hex or .bin file.

+1. From .hex files
+2. Find and open the "Dfu file manager" program.
+It should appear in the programs menu under STMicroelectronics.
+Select I want to generate a DFU file.
+2. Click on the S19 or Hex... button to select the .hex file.
+2. Click Generate...
+1. You now have a DFU file!

+1. From .bin files
+2. Find and open the "Dfu file manager" program.
+It should appear in the programs menu under STMicroelectronics.
+Select I want to generate a DFU file.
+2, Click on Multi BIN... button to select the .bin file.
+2. Change the address to 08000000
+2. Click on the Add to list >> button then click the OK button.
+2. Click Generate...
+1. You now have a DFU file!

 Here are the steps:
 1. Apply power with PTT held down, then release PTT.
 Connect the SM1000 to a Windows PC.
 1. To create an image in the DFU format: Upload Action (to create a DFU file image).
 Choose, and then enter a file name to save the image.
 Select Upload, and select Yes.